AliceTimken/uk-legislators/README.md

 * screen_name: Twitter handle of the legislator
 * constituency: Constituency represented by the legislator in parliament
 * party_member: Political party affiliation of the legislator
-* party_before: The part affiliation of constituency's MP directly before to the 2019 election.
+* party_before: The party affiliation of constituency's MP directly before to the 2019 election
-* notes: Incumbency status of the MP and if/when they gained or left office during the 2019-2022 term.
+* notes: Incumbency status of the MP and if/when they gained or left office during the 2019-2022 term
-* user_id: The permanent Twitter User ID for the MP's account, when matched with the 2017 Twitter list.
+* user_id: The permanent Twitter User ID for the MP's account, when matched with the 2017 Twitter list

 ### Data Dictionary (Twitter User Data)

-The following fields are made available when collecting social media data using the [rtweet package](https://www.rdocumentation.org/packages/rtweet/versions/0.7.0) (as shown in `R Markdown file`):
+The following fields are made available when collecting social media data using the [rtweet package](https://www.rdocumentation.org/packages/rtweet/versions/0.7.0):

 * user_id: The integer representation of the unique identifier for the user
 * name: The name of the user (as the user defined it)